naala89/plugins_transport_s3/README.md

 # Configuration

-Add a remote output processor to your resource, i.e.
+Add a remote output processor to your resource.

+The output section example below will return the output in the response as well as upload the response to an S3 bucket:

     output:
         -
             processor: xml_remote
             id: example XML Remote output
             filename: example.xml
-            transport: transport_s3
+            transport: ApiOpenStudio\Plugins\TransportS3
             parameters:
                 key: my_aws_s3_bucket_key
                 secret: my_aws_s3_bucket_secret